fac-members/fac-slides/src/slides/term-3/proj-mgmt.md

 ---

-Punctuate your build with check-ins amongst the team.
+Punctuate your build with check-ins amongst the team

 ---

 Focus on three things:

-- What have you completed?
+- What have you done?
 - What will you do next?
 - Is there anything blocking progress?